valegiunchiglia/DS_sessions/README.md

 # Update on Lectures
 Hi Everyone!!

 The next lecture will be on the 2nd of June.
-It will be on the use of linux and the command line.
+It will be on the use of the terminal/command line and on how to use the HPC (High performance Computing Cluster).

+The lecture will be accessible at this [link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_ZDQ3ZDNjMGYtZWM3Mi00NWRiLWE1ZTMtNzVkMDFjZjI0YTFk%40thread.v2/0?context=%7b%22Tid%22%3a%222b897507-ee8c-4575-830b-4f8267c3d307%22%2c%22Oid%22%3a%2259f6bab9-038b-4d99-ba0a-7617d7a16f65%22%7d)

+The lecture material is accessible [here](https://github.com/valegiunchiglia/DS_sessions/tree/main/Lecture_Material/0206_Linux_and_HPC)

 This will be the first one of a set of four lectures where we will learn some more about epigenetics analysis, command-line tools and secrets on how to make nice plots.
-Keep checking the page for more information!

 Hope to see many of you there!